Alexander13632/geochem-streamlit/README.md

 Why is it needed if Excel is exist?

 The idea came when my colleagues and I were entering data into a shared database.
 Often, someone would update the file, and everyone had to be notified, or it became unclear which version was correct.

-Google Sheets solves some of these issues, but building complex plots with groups using the standard tools is inconvenient: group settings get reset, and styles are lost, especially when you have more than five groups it starts to be extremely annoying.
+Google Sheets solves some of these issues, but building complex plots with groups using the standard tools is inconvenient: group settings get reset, and styles are lost, especially when you have more than five groups, it starts to be extremely annoying.

 So, I decided to make GeoQuick: a simple, intuitive tool that works in your browser, requires no installation, lets you quickly make basic plots, set up groupings and styles, and share results.